sureshritika/RestClientTemplateKotlin/README.md

 ## Part 1

-**Simple Tweet** is an android app that allows a user to view his Twitter timeline.
+**Simple Tweet** is an android app using Kotlin that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **12** hours spent in total